 What is a Cash Budget?

 A Cash budget represents the expected future cash flow of an organization over a defined period of time.
 It is an estimate of the cash receipts expected in the future over the budget period, the expenditure to be incurred in cash, and finally, the cash balance with the company at the end of the period.
 However, the cash position can be ascertained more frequently, say every month, to keep a check on the company’s performance with regards to the budget.
+It is a type of operating budget.

 In case of businesses facing seasonal variations in demand, the cash budget can be made for small durations, say weekly or monthly.
 This will help to achieve realistic budget goals.
 A company can go for a longer period budget, say even a year, if its cash flows are relatively stable with little fluctuations.
 The cash budget gives a broad view of the company’s cash requirements in the near future.
 If the receipts seem to be falling short of the future expenditure, the company can plan to raise or arrange for more cash from other sources in time.
 This will help it to avoid the unpleasant situation of being short in cash and hindrance of business activities.